fratajcz/speos/docs/source/extension.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that the label sat "my_labels" has been added to the extensions, lets craft a config file to use them.
-Lets create the file ``config_my_labels.yaml`` and fill it with the following content:
+Lets create the file :obj:`config_my_labels.yaml` and fill it with the following content:

 .. code-block:: text
+    :linenos:
+    :caption: config_my_labels.yaml

     name: test_adjacency_multiple

     input:
         tag: my_labels

-This will now sift through all extensions label definitions and inbuilt label definitions and return those with "my_labels" in the field `name`.
+This will now sift through all extensions label definitions and inbuilt label definitions and return those with "my_labels" in the field :obj:`name`.
 Be careful to not use the same name twice, as duplicate entries are not allowed!

 Lets test or newly added label set by running a quick training job: